Hashish: Substance properties

 Hashish samples from India, Lebanon and Morocco confiscated in Europe and Israel in 2005 contained all appreciable amounts of cannabidiol (CBD), and cannabinol (CBN), in addition to tetrahydrocannabinol (THC).
 In some samples the CBD-content was significantly higher than the THC-content.
 The simultaneous occurrence of these three cannabinoids constitute the typical, chemical profile of hashish consumed in Europe and Northern Africa.
 In comparison, most high-potency cannabis products contain only THC.
 It is believed that the psychotropic effects of hashish are therefore more subtle, and sedative.
+The potency of unprocessed cultivated or stock cannabis flowers increased greatly—with flowers containing upwards of 25% THC by weight, circa the early 21st century.

 In a study conducted in 2014 by Jean-Jaques Filippi, Marie Marchini, Céline Charvoz, Laurence Dujourdy and Nicolas Baldovini (Multidimensional analysis of cannabis volatile constituents: Identification of 5,5-dimethyl-1-vinylbicyclo[2.1.1]hexane as a volatile marker of hashish, the resin of Cannabis sativa L.) the researchers linked the characteristic flavour of hashish with a rearrangement of myrcene caused during the process of manufacture.

+In the early 21st century, the terpene hashishene was identified as possibly responsible for the characteristic smell and aroma of hashish, as compared to raw herbal cannabis.

 Depending on the production process, the product can be contaminated with different amounts of dirt and plant fragments, varying greatly in terms of appearance, texture, odour and potency.
 Also, adulterants may be added in order to increase weight or modify appearance.